 Internships: 80% of Stonehill students participate in either a domestic or international internship experience by graduation.
 Stonehill's internship program affords each student the opportunity to gain valuable work experience for academic credit while networking with professionals from a wide variety of corporate and nonprofit agencies.
 Students intern at organizations such as Grant Thornton UK, Serono Pharmaceutical, Reebok International, UBS, Marvel Comics, Children's Hospital Boston, NCIS, PricewaterhouseCoopers, Fidelity Investments, the Boston Globe and more.

 Full-time internships are available in New York City, Washington D.C., Los Angeles, Dublin, London, Paris, Madrid, and Geneva, Switzerland.

 Student Organizations & Activities

 Stonehill College competes on the NCAA Division II level and offers a multitude of recreational, intramural, and intercollegiate club sports.

 The Student Government Association (SGA) is an influential group of student leaders who represent the voice of Stonehill students to the President, the Board of Trustees, the Alumni Council, and the Faculty Senate.

-Over 70 organized student groups representing academic societies, multicultural interests, music as well as performance, community service, and shared interests enable the full-time student population of 2,558 to actually become involved.
+More than 80 organized student groups representing academic societies, multicultural interests, music as well as performance, community service and shared interests enable the full-time student population of 2,500 to become involved.

-Just 22 miles south of Boston and connected to the "T" via a free campus shuttle service, many Stonehill students venture into the city to attend major sporting events and concerts, to shop or dine, or simply stated, just to have fun!
+Just 22 miles south of Boston and connected to the Boston subway system via a free campus shuttle service, many Stonehill students venture into the city to attend major sporting events and concerts, visit museums and shop or dine.